Application FAQs

 Q: Do I need a car?

-No, but you’ll likely have a better experience if you bring one.
-We do have bicycles available for rides on the adjacent Rail Trail, or to town.
-The town of Rosendale is less than two miles from our studios.
+A: No, but you’ll likely have a better experience if you bring one.
+Our campus is adjacent the Rail Trail, a bike trail that passes through many towns in the area, and the town of Rosendale is less than two miles from our studios.

 Q: Do I need to bring examples of my work?